Hackthings/QuerellAI--gcloud/README.md

 The backend Node.js code has been deployed on Google Cloud Functions to provide a scalable and serverless environment.
 The Docker container is used to deploy the application on Google Cloud Functions.

-## Contributing

-We welcome contributions from the community!
-To contribute to ReactNode AI Interviewer, follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m "Add some feature"`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## Support

-If you encounter any issues or have questions, feel free to [open an issue](https://github.com/your-username/reactnode-ai-interviewer/issues).
-We'll be happy to assist you!

 ## Future Features Plans